AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 **Who can view this tab:** System Administrators and Storage Administrators (only for customers migrated to the pooled storage model)

 The Storage page in the Admin Console gives you full control and visibility of storage across your Creative Cloud applications.
+[CHECK WITH JERZEE ABOUT THIS MENTION OF CC]

 Learn more: [https://helpx.adobe.com/enterprise/using/manage-adobe-storage.html](https://helpx.adobe.com/enterprise/using/manage-adobe-storage.html)